anquanscan/sec-tools/README.md

 [screenshot-writeup](https://github.com/Ahmedwaleed22/screenshot-writeup): Cybertalents Screenshot Writeup
 [ictf-framework](https://github.com/shellphish/ictf-framework): The iCTF Framework, presented by Shellphish!
 [fallout-terminal-hacking](https://github.com/evaneliasyoung/fallout-terminal-hacking): This is a fun web-port of my favorite Fallout activity– terminal hacking.
 [audit-userspace](https://github.com/linux-audit/audit-userspace): Linux audit userspace repository
+[WMB-Scrapper](https://github.com/daudmalik06/WMB-Scrapper): A small Php package to fetch archive url snapshots from archive.org.
+Using it you can fetch complete list of snapshot urls of any year or  complete list of all years possible.This package can be used to do recon of any target.